joramwessels/MGR/logbook.md

 **18:30-20:00** Restructured the code, and continued on the argparse functions.

 __**Tu 13-06-2017**__
-**13:30-:** Looked into the accuracy results.
+**13:30-18:30:** Looked into the accuracy results.
 Fixed some bugs with the Dataset class.
 Fixed the JSONDecodeError.
 Improved the logging format.
-Finished the argparse functions.
+Finished the argparse functions (but they don't completely work according to plan yet).